 Whiteface was built in 1958 and last updated in 1978, and Gore was built in 1963 and last updated in 1987, Cuomo said.

-• a new lift connecting the Bear Den Learning Center to the Mid Station
+• $4 million for a new lift connecting the Bear Den Learning Center to the Mid Station

-• build one of the longest zip lines in North America
+• $3.5 million to build one of the longest zip lines in North America

-• build “the longest mountain coaster in the United States”
+• $5 million to build “the longest mountain coaster in the United States”

-• add a third story to the Base Lodge, which will include meeting space, additional seating and visitor amenities, and an expanded rental shop
+• $5 million to add a third story to the Base Lodge, which will include meeting space, additional seating and visitor amenities, and an expanded rental shop

-• expand and modernize the Saddle Lodge facilities
+• $2 million for expanding and modernizing the Saddle Lodge facilities

-• restore the original 1967 gondola unloading station into a warming facility and overlook
+• $1 million to restore the original 1967 gondola unloading station into a Gore summit warming facility and overlook

 The state has already awarded the Olympic Regional Development Authority, which operates Gore and Whiteface, $10 million for other upgrades.